loda-lang/loda-programs/programs/oeis/list1.md

 * [A198397](http://oeis.org/A198397) ([L06 program](198/A198397.asm)): 7^n - 7*n.
 * [A198442](http://oeis.org/A198442) ([L04 program](198/A198442.asm)): Number of sequences of n coin flips that win on the last flip, if the sequence of flips ends with (1,1,0) or (1,0,0).
 * [A198473](http://oeis.org/A198473) ([L17 program](198/A198473.asm)): Duplicate of A026185.
+* [A198474](http://oeis.org/A198474) ([L09 program](198/A198474.asm)): Number of 2n X 2 0..2 arrays with values 0..2 introduced in row major order and each element equal to an odd number of horizontal and vertical neighbors.
 * [A198480](http://oeis.org/A198480) ([L04 program](198/A198480.asm)): 2*7^n - 1.
 * [A198517](http://oeis.org/A198517) ([L04 program](198/A198517.asm)): Period 5: repeat [1,0,1,0,0].
 * [A198633](http://oeis.org/A198633) ([L05 program](198/A198633.asm)): Total number of round trips, each of length 2*n on the graph P_3 (o-o-o).